MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/database-sizing-and-performance.md

 Setting logging options can significantly affect performance and increase database growth.
 Consider the scenario where the same runbook activity is run twice, first with data logging at the default level (no published data options selected) and then set with common published data selected.
 The domain code should take the same amount of time to complete.
 However, the platform code will take longer to run because it has to support 12 times the amount of common published data logging than it does with just default logging.

 ## Purging Logs
-The default options specified for the **Log Purge** feature in the **Runbook Designer** is configured to provide the best user experience for an out\-of\-the\-box Orchestrator deployment.
-Changing these values can change the performance characteristics of the environment and should be implemented gradually and high\-watermarked so that the impact of the change can be evaluated.
+The default options specified for the **Log Purge** feature in the **Runbook Designer** are configured to provide the best user experience for an out\-of\-the\-box Orchestrator deployment.
+Changing these values can change the performance characteristics of the environment and should be implemented gradually and high\-watermarked so that the effect of the change can be evaluated.

 For more information on automatic and manual purging of logs, see the [Purging Runbook Logs](design-and-build-runbooks.md).

 ## Creating Performance Benchmarks
 To create a simple runbook to test logging growth, you can use the Standard Activity **Compare Values** to create benchmarks of an Orchestrator environment.

-The following procedure creates a simple runbook that runs a **Compare Values** activity 10,000 times. **Compare Values** is a very simple activity whose domain code is quite minimal.
+The following procedure creates a simple runbook that runs a **Compare Values** activity 10,000 times. **Compare Values** is a simple activity whose domain code is minimal.
 This runbook can be invoked under a variety of circumstances to characterize the overall performance of a given Orchestrator runtime environment.

 #### To create a runbook that can be used to benchmark your Orchestrator environment